Hyperventilation is a breathing pattern disorder. It can be defined as moving more air through your chest than your body can deal with.

-- Hyperventilation syndrome is a common breathing disorder
+- Hyperventilation syndrome is a common breathing disorder.

-- Symptoms include shortness of breath, rapid breathing and heart rate
+- Symptoms include shortness of breath, rapid breathing and heart rate.

-- Symptoms such as chest pain or dizziness should be checked by a doctor
+- Symptoms such as chest pain or dizziness should be checked by a doctor.

-- Hyperventilation may be a response to emotional or environmental factors
+- Hyperventilation may be a response to emotional or environmental factors.

-- The condition can cause changes to bodily systems, tension and headaches
+- The condition can cause changes to bodily systems, tension and headaches.

 - Treatment involves breathing retraining and medication in some cases.

-In chronic ‘over breathers’, too much carbon dioxide is flushed out of the system, producing unpleasant changes.
-Even slight falls in carbon dioxide levels will directly affect nerve cells, as well as blood flow to the heart and brain, producing a wide variety of symptoms in any organ or system in the body.
+The balance between the oxygen-rich air you breathe in and the carbon-dioxide rich air breathed out is controlled by your lungs.
+In chronic ‘over breathers’, too much carbon dioxide is flushed out of your system, producing unpleasant changes.
+Even slight falls in carbon dioxide levels directly affect nerve cells, as well as blood flow to your heart and brain, producing a wide variety of symptoms in any organ or system in your body.

-The normal pattern of breathing often changes from abdominal breathing to upper chest breathing, often through the mouth, leading to changes in upper chest and neck muscles which in turn causes pain, tension and headaches.
+Natural anxiety over symptoms leads to further over-breathing, creating a vicious circle.
+This new breathing pattern becomes a major stress all by itself.
+The normal pattern of breathing often changes from abdominal breathing to upper chest breathing, often through your mouth, leading to changes in upper chest and neck muscles, which in turn causes pain, tension and headaches.

-- Especially at risk are people who push themselves too hard at work, study, or sport.
-Or simply burn the candle at both ends.
+- Especially at risk are people who push themselves too hard at work, study or sport. or simply burn the candle at both ends.